 Say Cheese and Yogurt!

 Cheese-lovers and Wisconsinites alike have reason to rejoice – hard cheeses and yogurt are great for your teeth!
 Both are full of protein and calcium, making them great for your enamel.
 Hard cheeses, in particular, are good for your mouth because it lowers the pH balance.
 This, in turn, lowers your risk of tooth decay.
 The probiotics in yogurt are beneficial to gums by edging out the bad bacteria with good bacteria.
 Just don’t indulge in the sweet variety, only choose plain.
 So enjoy those cheesy soups and autumn fruit parfaits!

 Contact Your Fuquay Varina Family Dentists Today

-If you’re interested in getting a check up for your teeth to make sure that they are in tip-top shape for this Fall’s feast of food, contact your family dentists at Hamby Family Dental Center here in Fuquay Varina.
+If you’re interested in getting a teeth cleaning and dental exam for your teeth to make sure that they are in tip-top shape for this Fall’s feast of food, contact your family dentists at Hamby Family Dental Center here in Fuquay Varina.
 You can schedule an appointment by filling out our form or feel free to call us at 919-552-2431.